 With a cooker in place I worked out the recipes and read and reread the technique used for the process.

-Since I knew I would essentially be double cooking the fish I wanted to try and maintain as much moisture as possible.
-That meant first I would brine the salmon before it was smoked.
+I knew I would essentially be double cooking the fish and wanted to try and maintain as much moisture as possible.
+That meant I would brine the salmon before it was smoked.
 Then I would add liquid to the jars just before canning.
 The smoking part of the process was kept short, only going an hour in the smoker, with a full liquid tray.

 - 3½ quarts of water

 - 1½ cups of coarse salt

 - canola oil